tonykieling/smoothplanner/README.md

 1. Client Side Setup
   - Run npm install in the smooth_planner_react folder
   - set up the .env file as shown in the example
-  - Open [http://localhost:3000](http://localhost:3000) to view it in the browse
+  - Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 2. Server Side Setup
   - Run bundle install in the smooth_planner_api folder